 Editing is crucial to the quality and consistency of your content.
 Ideally, you should have a separate content writer and content editor to allow the content to be looked over with fresh eyes.
 Ensure every page is consistent with your tone of voice and writing style and check that it is engaging and relatable to your audience.

 And there you have it.
-Implement this ultimate ten step content creation checklist and you are well on your way to delivering meaningful government communication, with real impact.
+Implement this ultimate ten-step content creation checklist and you are well on your way to delivering meaningful government communication, with real impact.
+If you want to take a step further and develop a strategy for the created content, look at our blog on building a communication strategy from scratch.